giveanexample/python-sales-/README.md

-1-In this Python project firstly,I connected to MySql database and imported the three .csv files.
+1-In this Python project firstly,I get connected to MySql database and imported the three .csv files.

 2-On python I wrote queries that has the functionalities below: